Cyber Risk Management and Mitigation via Controlled Stochastic SIS Dynamics: An Optimal Control Approach: Numerical algorithm and examples

 \textbf{Comparative statics for} \bm{$\alpha$} \textbf{and} \bm{$\beta$}.
 We first compare different values of the external cyber attack rate $\alpha$ and the internal contagious rate $\beta$, keeping other parameters unchanged in Example \ref{example:4.1}.
 The resulting optimal strategies are given in Figures \ref{fig:compare_eta_alpha}, \ref{fig:compare_rho_alpha} (for $\alpha$) and \ref{fig:compare_eta_beta}, \ref{fig:compare_rho_beta} (for $\beta$), respectively.

 Figures \ref{fig:comparison-ab} show that an increase in both $\alpha$ (the rate of external cyber attacks) and $\beta$ (the rate of internal cyber risk propagation) requires stronger risk management and mitigation controls, with the optimal proactive management $\eta^*$ moving closer to $0$ and the optimal reactive mitigation $\rho^*$ rising.
 This reflects that it is optimal to simultaneously reinforce both preventive measures and reactive responses when cyber risks escalate.
 The impact of $\alpha$ is more pronounced than that of $\beta$, leading to sharper adjustments in both controls.
+In other words, $\eta^*$ exhibits a larger flatten zero-valued region and $\rho^*$ rises for almost all states with $\alpha$ increased.
+However, when $\beta$ increases, both optimal strategies are strengthened for highly infected states, although the curvature of $\eta^*$ becomes convex whereas that of $\rho^*$ becomes concave.
 From a cyber risk perspective, this distinction is natural: a surge in external attacks compels the decision maker to rapidly escalate defensive risk management measures and amplify mitigation controls.
 In contrast, internal risk propagation dynamics among susceptible and infected nodes induce a more gradual--though less pronounced--reinforcement of the two controls.
 Such a result thus demonstrates the necessity of preferential allocation of resources to the management of external cyber attacks.

 \textbf{{Comparative statics for} \bm$\sigma$.} We compare different values of the volatility parameter $\sigma$ in the stochastic system, assuming other parameters remain the same as in Example \ref{example:4.1}.
 Figure \ref{fig:compare_sigma} illustrates the impact of increasing the volatility parameter $\sigma$ on the optimal control $(\eta^*,\rho^*)$.
 As $\sigma$ rises from $0.1$ to $0.5$, $1$, and $2$, both the proactive management $\eta$ and the reactive mitigation $\rho$ weaken slightly.
 Intuitively, higher volatility increases uncertainty in the evolution of the cyber-infected ratio in the system, making aggressive interventions less effective.
 The small magnitude (compared with the cases when changing $\alpha$ and $\beta$) of the change indicates that the control policy is primarily driven by the system's drift dynamics, with stochastic fluctuations playing a secondary role.